kubesphere/community/sig-multicluster/how-to-setup-multicluster-on-kubesphere/README.md

       jwtSecret: "gfIwilcc0WjNGKJ5DLeksf2JKfcLgTZU"
     ```

 * There is no difference between the installation of Member Cluster and the installation of common clusters that have their multi-cluster feature disabled.
-Please make sure "multicluster" is set as the following, input the jwtSecret we have from the step above and wait for the installation to be completed.
+Please make sure "multicluster" is set as the following, input the corresponding jwtSecret shown above and wait for the installation to be completed.

     ```yaml
     authentication: